Facebook Pixel Tracking

 Suspension

-If a student is on Financial Aid Warning and does not meet Satisfactory Academic Progress (SAP) at the end of the Financial Aid Warning semester, the student will be suspended from further receipt of financial aid.
+If a student is on Financial Aid Warning and does not meet Satisfactory Academic Progress (SAP) at the end of the Financial Aid Warning semester, the student will be suspended from further receipt of financial aid and notified in writing by email.

 The student will be suspended from financial aid without a Financial Aid Warning semester if they receive all F, W or W80 grades (or any combination of the three) after receiving financial aid or have not earned a degree within 150 percent of the credits attempted.